An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Introduction

-Regularization also makes it possible to break up a barycenter problem into smaller, tractable tasks, such as iterative Bregman projections \cite{bccnp-14} that provide a uniform framework for several variational problems in optimal transport.
-The so-called Radon barycenters and Sliced barycenters \cite{brpp-15,rpdb-12} are restricted to special instances (Radon barycenters require an evenly weighted $\lambda$, Sliced barycenters work only for data in a grid), but provide favorable practical performance in low dimension.
+There are other successful algorithms that do not rely on smoothing or regularization: for example, a non-smooth optimization algorithm based on quasi-Newton steps and the fast computation of super-gradients performs well in practice \citep{coo-15}.
+Many further examples are based on other types of simplifications of the Wasserstein distance.
+The so-called Radon barycenters and Sliced barycenters \citep{brpp-15,rpdb-12} are restricted to special instances (Radon barycenters are only practical for data on a grid, Sliced barycenters deal with support points of uniform mass), but provide good results in low dimension.
 The idea is to use a Radon transform to obtain $1$-dimensional projections of the support points to lines sampled randomly, from which an expectation of the Wasserstein distance can be devised.
+Further, a use of the simpler $W_1$-distance instead of the $W_2$-distance leads to the so-called Beckmann problem, which allows various efficient approaches \citep{abgv-19,es-17,srgb-14}.